AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

 **Element** - ![](images/Add_icon.svg)

 Displays the **Insert element** dialog box.
 Select the element that you want to insert.
 You can use the keyboard to scroll through the list of elements and press Enter to insert the required element.
-Alternatively, you can click directly on the element to insert it in the map.
+Alternatively, you can select the element to insert it in the map.